 Students will not be allowed to enroll in "blocked" 300-400 level education courses until they have been admitted to the Teacher Education program (enrollment in a limited number of "unblocked" 300-400 level courses will be permitted in the Early Childhood Unified, Elementary Education, Middle Level, Special Education Mild/Moderate K-6, and Special Education Mild/Moderate 7-12 programs).

 Teacher candidates planning to student teach in the fall semester should apply for student teaching by the first Tuesday in February.
 Teacher candidates planning to student teach in the spring semester should apply by the first Tuesday in September.
 The first step, participation in a Student Teaching workshop, is mandatory.
+Student teachers who will student teach in the spring need to attend a workshop in April the year prior to student teaching; student teachers who will student teach in the fall need to attend a workshop in November the year prior to student teaching.
 This workshop will outline the application and placement process.
 A number of workshops will be scheduled throughout the fall and spring semesters.
 Students can contact the Educator Certification Office to request a schedule for the workshops.

 All UNK student teachers under this program are obligated and pledge themselves to observe local rules and regulations.
 Any student teacher may be removed at any time upon the recommendation of the superintendent of schools or his designated representative.

-All student teachers will be required to return to campus for the Student Teaching Seminar during their student teaching semester.
+Student teachers in Nebraska will be required to return to campus for the Student Teaching Seminar during their student teaching semester.
 Student teaching is graded credit/no credit.
 Students must follow the rules and regulations outlined in the College of Education's Student Teaching Handbook.

 - Admittance to teacher education.